puzzle/ansible-training/content/en/docs/06/_index.en.md

 * Rerun the playbook providing the password for decrypting `secret_vars.yml` from the file `vaultpassword`.

 {{% alert title="Tip" color="info" %}}
-Since the password is in clear text in the file `vaultpassword`, you should never ever push it to a git repository or similar.
+    Since the password is in clear text in the file `vaultpassword`, you should never ever commit it to a git repository or similar.
+    So if you have created a git repo, make sure to add the `vaultpassword` file to `.gitignore`.
     Also double check that only the necessary permissions are set.
 {{% /alert %}}

 {{% details title="Solution Task 3" %}}